-As any other countries, the taxes are very complicated subject with many different cases.
-The Dutch Tax institution is called Belastingdients.
+As any other country, taxes are a very complicated subject with many different cases.
+The Dutch Tax institution is called Belastingdienst.
 Whether you’re a Dutch citizen or an expat, you are required to pay taxes if you earn money while living in the Netherlands.
-This Dutch Tax system explanation is based on an average working student, however if you have your own company, car, house and etc. the tax rate is changing.
+This Dutch Tax system explanation is based on an average working student, however if you have your own company, car, house etc. the tax rate is changing.
 The Netherlands can take more than 50% of your salary for taxes.
 Your personal situation (type of work, partner’s work status, residency status and other assets and earnings – particularly from abroad) will affect your tax status.
-You may be filing a tax return in your home country and so will have to deal with double taxation agreements.
-The Dutch fiscal year runs from January 1 to December 31.
+You may be filing a tax return in your home country and will have to deal with double taxation agreements.
+The Dutch fiscal year runs from January 1st to December 31st.
 In January you will receive a letter (aangiftebrief) from the Belastingdienst asking you to complete a tax return for the previous year.
-Beginning in February, the tax authorities mail notices to submit your income tax return, which generally has to be submitted before April 1st.

-The bad news about paying your taxes usually starts with a blue envelop that you receive over the post.
+The bad news about paying your taxes usually starts with reminder via the digital 'Berichtenbox'.
 If you earn money or you are working in the Netherlands, then you need to pay tax on your income.
 You declare your income tax via your annual tax return (aangifte inkomstenbelasting) which can be done online through the website of Belastingdienst.
 In order to fill in the form only you will need to apply for DigiD.

-It might be slightly complicated to do yourself the taxes if you do not know any Dutch.
+It might be slightly complicated to do the taxes yourself if you do not know any Dutch.
 However, the wijkteam can help you through the process of filling in your data into the system.
-Keep in mind that tax officers are not allowed to speak English on the phone!

 Usually students do not earn that much so most of the time they are getting some tax return.
-However, if you have 2 jobs in the same time, the student needs to pay the second job taxes.
-Therefore, it is essential that the person notifies his/her employee of having two jobs in the same time.
+However, if you have two jobs at the same time, you need to pay the second job taxes.
+Therefore, it is essential that you notify your employer of having two jobs at the same time.

-What happens if you do not pay your tax is that the tax inspector will send you mails continuously for one year and after that fines will start accumulating until you pay your taxes.
+What happens if you do not pay your tax?
+The tax inspector will send you mails continuously for one year and after that fines will start accumulating until you pay your taxes.

 Payroll tax (loonheffing)

-You can check you tax here by inputting your data.
+You can check your tax here by inputting your data.